Sam Rivers

 Dec.
 1964 / Blue Note Connoisseur

-Advanced hard bop dispatched by Rivers (all tenor), Jaki Byard, Ron Carter, and Tony Williams.
+This advanced yet accessible album features Rivers (all tenor) with Jaki Byard, Ron Carter, and Tony Williams.
 Rivers strikes a great balance between inside and outside tangents; his rough tone puts him in the “new” camp, but the inflections in his phrases are often of traditional heritage.
-He navigates “Cyclic Episode” (a tune with very attractive chord changes) and the beautiful ballad “Beatrice” with uncommon intelligence, outlining the harmonies as necessary and finding ways to include his abrasive tonal techniques without disrupting the flow of the solos.
-He’s a shortsighted player who dispatches ideas in quick clips, but he’s very effective at it, and the little bursts of information add up to a larger sum.
+He navigates “Cyclic Episode” (a tune with very attractive chord changes) and the beautiful ballad “Beatrice” with uncommon intelligence, outlining the harmonies as necessary but finding ways to include his abrasive tonal techniques without disrupting the flow of the solos.
+He’s a shortsighted player who dispatches ideas in quick clips, and he’s very effective at making little bursts of information add up to a larger sum.

 Contours